Bunny Colby: Career

-Colby began her professional life working in elder care in Portland, Oregon, where she was employed by the Oregon State Government's Department of Human Services.
+Colby began her professional life working in elder care in Portland, Oregon, where she was employed by the government of Oregon's Department of Human Services.
 In this role, she assisted elderly people and individuals with disabilities, helping them access food stamps, medical insurance, and other essential services.
-While the work allowed her to develop strong communication and customer service skills, she grew disillusioned with the position, citing low pay and an unmotivated work environment among her colleagues.
+While the work allowed her to develop strong communication and customer service skills, she grew disillusioned with the position, citing low pay and an uncaring work environment among her colleagues.

 Seeking an alternative path, Colby began experimenting with webcam modeling, initially through platforms such as MyFreeCams.
 Contrary to her expectations, she found the experience positive and the audience supportive, and camming became an important outlet for her both financially and socially.
 Her success on webcam sites encouraged her to consider a career in adult entertainment more seriously.
 During this period, she rebranded professionally as Bunny Colby, adopting the new name for her work in adult films and self-booking her performances.

 In September 2017, at the age of 25, Colby moved from Portland to Los Angeles after signing with LA Direct Models, a leading adult industry agency.
 She made her professional debut in a foot-fetish themed scene for Babes, opposite Ryan McLane.
 Despite initial nerves, she later described the set as welcoming and professional, which helped ease her transition into adult film work.

 Colby was among several LA Direct Models clients who brought forward complaints before the California Labor Commissioner's Office, alleging unethical and illegal business practices on the part of the company and its owner, Derek Hay.
 In October 2019, the commissioner ruled in her favor, awarding her $3,500 in unpaid earnings with interest, along with $11,450 in attorney's fees.
 The case, along with similar complaints, was later featured in a 2019 NBC investigative special.